RuiNelson/rigol2spice/README.md

     OPTIONS:
-      -l,  --list-channels            Only list channels present in the file and quit -c,  --channel <channel>        The label of the channel to be processed (default: CH1) -dc, --remove-dc                Remove DC component
+      -l,  --list-channels            Only list channels present in the file and quit -c,  --channel <channel>        The label of the channel to be processed (default: CH1) --clamp-min <clamp-min>         Clamp the signal to above this value (use N prefix for negative) --clamp-max <clamp-max>         Clamp the signal to below this value (use N prefix for negative) -dc, --remove-dc                Remove DC component
       -o,  --offset <offset>          Offset value for signal (use D and U prefixes) -m,  --multiply <multiply>      Multiplication factor for signal (use N prefix for negative)